paxdotdev/pax/lab-journal-zb.md

 ### On robust multi-level slots & scopes

-[ ] separate runtime scope stack from adoptees stack
-[ ] introduce lifecycle methods surrounding property computation, for managing runtime property stack [ ] rename adoptees to slot-children
+[x] separate runtime scope stack from adoptees stack [x] introduce lifecycle methods surrounding property computation, for managing runtime property stack [x] rename adoptees to slot-children
-[ ] rename runtime stack to RuntimePropertyScopeStack
+[x] rename runtime stack to RuntimePropertyScopeStack
-    [ ] document relationship between runtime stack & compile-time (offset) stack

-[ ] introduce `get_top_level_rendering_nodes`; rename `should_flatten` to `is_invisible_to_slot`
+    [x] document relationship between runtime stack & compile-time (offset) stack [x] rename `should_flatten` to `is_invisible_to_slot`
-    [ ] manage lifecycle between calling the above method, which requires recursive properties to have been computed, vs computing properties
+    [x] manage lifecycle between calling the above method, which requires recursive properties to have been computed, vs computing properties
-    [ ] note that this means adoptees aren't tracked in a stack at all.
+    [x] note that this means adoptees aren't tracked in a stack at all.
-        [ ] instead, ensure that the "node containing the node for which the current render_node is a template member" [ ] consider renaming `will_` to `pre_` and `did_` to `post_` (while a departure from React-like conventions, )
+        [x] instead, ensure that the "node containing the node for which the current render_node is a template member" [ ] consider renaming `will_` to `pre_` and `did_` to `post_` (while a departure from React-like conventions, ) [x] handle forwarded childen in Repeat
+[ ] handle triggering events in handle_registry given changes in runtime stack
+    [ ] probably introduce `get_properties` on dyn RenderNode
+    [ ] Alternatively!  fire handlers at end of properties compute phase?